alibaba/BeeHive/README.md

 ## License

-BeeHive is available under the MIT license.
+BeeHive is available under the GPL license.
 See the LICENSE file for more info.